harimseong/assembly_library/lib/README.md

                                         ## -- End function
 .subsections_via_symbols
 ```
 There are some assembler directives that are still ambiguous.
 Instead of trying to find what are they, start to consider NASM directives.
-I must write assembly code for NASM to be able to assemble.
+I must write assembly code that NASM can assemble.
 ###### translation to NASM
 1. `.section`
 	text section: `section .text`